 Yes.
 From time-to-time, the three music licensing organizations have targeted funeral homes through regional and national compliance and enforcement programs.
 If music is played at a funeral home without a license, the funeral home could face a copyright infringement action.

 Yes, if the funeral ceremonies include the performance of any copyrighted music.
-NFDA has negotiated a music webcasting license for 2020 that covers all of the music libraries of ASCAP, BMI and SESAC for just $50.
+NFDA has negotiated a music webcasting license for 2020 of only $50 that covers all of the music libraries of ASCAP, BMI and SESAC.
 This license applies to a funeral home’s website so funeral homes with multiple branches will only need one webcasting license as long as all of the branches use the same website for broadcasting live or recorded funeral ceremonies.